philip-stuckey/recipes/README.md

 my tastes.
 If you like one of these recipes I highly encourage you to look at the original source, which I have included where possible.

-All recipes are encoded in [cooklang], because I think it's a neat project.

 [cooklang]: https://github.com/cooklang/spec

 # Disclaimer